enjoy-digital/litex/README.md

 LiteX is a FPGA design/SoC builder that can be used to build cores, create SoCs and full FPGA designs.

-LiteX is based on Migen and provides specific building/debugging tools for a higher level of abstraction and compatibily with the LiteX core ecosystem.
+LiteX is based on Migen/MiSoC and provides specific building/debugging tools for a higher level of abstraction and compatibily with the LiteX core ecosystem.

 Think of Migen as a toolbox to create FPGA designs in Python and LiteX as a SoC builder to create/develop/debug FPGA SoCs in Python.